 Production Manager Barbara Gravel was born in Pittsburgh, PA and was raised in Poland, Ohio.
 She began her career at Prairie Public as a director in the production department from 1990 until 1998.
 She took an eight-year break to be a stay at home mom, but returned to Prairie Public in 2006 as production manager.
-Barbara received her Bachelor of Arts degree in television production from Bowling Green State University in Ohio and a Master of Arts degree in public relations from North Dakota State University.
+Barbara received her bachelor of arts degree in television production from Bowling Green State University in Ohio and a master of arts degree in public relations from North Dakota State University.
 Barbara taught television production at North Dakota State University (1992-1996).
 Her short time away from Prairie Public only strengthened her passion for award winning television production, specifically directing and producing.
-She lives in West Fargo with her husband Tom and their three young children.
+She lives in West Fargo with her husband Tom and their three children.
 Her hobbies include practicing yoga and traveling.

 Television producer Matt Olien was born in Great Falls, Montana.
 Since joining Prairie Public in 1998, he has produced many documentaries, appeared on air in pledge drives, interviewed newsmakers, and currently serves as producer of Prairie Public’s weekly interview show “Prairie Pulse.”
 The most fun Matt had working on a project was producing the Emmy nominated “One Shining Moment: The History of the North Dakota State ‘B’” chronicling the history of small town, high school basketball in North Dakota.
-In addition to his television responsibilities, Matt review films each Friday on Prairie Public’s radio program “Hear it Now.”
-Movies are one of Matt’s big passions, so he also serves as an adjunct professor in film studies at Minnesota State University.
-Moorhead.
+In addition to his television responsibilities, Matt reviews films each Friday on Prairie Public’s radio program “Main Street.”
+Movies are one of Matt’s big passions, so he also serves as an adjunct professor in film studies at Minnesota State University Moorhead.
 Prior to coming to Prairie Public in 1998, Matt worked as a news reporter for KXJB TV, Fargo-Grand Forks.
 Matt is married and has two children.

-Production Assistant Cassie Larson is a small town country girl from Herman, MN and started working with Prairie Public during pledge drives while attending Minnesota State University Moorhead.
+Editor Cassie Pierce is a small town country girl from Herman, MN and started working with Prairie Public during pledge drives while attending Minnesota State University Moorhead.
 After graduating with a major in film studies and minor in philosophy, she began working for Prairie Public as a production assistant.
 With the tasks attributed with her position, she is grateful to have the opportunity to work with such an accomplished team.
-Outside the studio, Cassie enjoys a wide range of different interests, including zumba and exercise, attending rodeos and county fairs, country music, cooking and baking and quilting.
+Outside the studio, Cassie enjoys a wide range of different interests, including zumba and exercise, attending rodeos and county fairs, country music, cooking, baking and quilting.

 Programming and Traffic